Geetha63/MS-Teams-Scripts/Canvas/README.md

 ![](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/CanvasTochangethepath.png)

-Script will run in current folder and create (conf. json) file and sastoken.cmd files
+Script will run in the current folder and create (conf.
+JSON) file and sastoken.cmd files

 Provide the username, password and syncprofileName for the first time running the script